Team-BHP > Team-BHP Reviews > Official New Car Reviews

 It may not be fast like bigger sedans, but will do the job neatly for the price.
 Pretty happy with the decision overall.

-Ross is offline (1) Thanks
+Ross is online now (1) Thanks

 Old 5th October 2015, 09:53 #459